News Tour Touts Relationships among Farmers, Elected Officials

 By Jeff Helms

-Walking among bushes brimming with blackberries and blueberries, Randy Godwin unintentionally summarized the mission of a tour which brought about two dozen government officials and agricultural leaders to his Cherokee County farm.
+Walking among bushes brimming with blackberries and blueberries, Randy Godwin unintentionally summarized the mission of a tour which brought government officials and agricultural leaders to his Cherokee County farm.

 “We all need to learn — and we need to learn how each other does things,” Godwin said.

-The event began on a steamy morning in late June at the Centre campus of Gadsden State Community College.
-County commissioners, city councilmen, a district judge, the county school superintendent and a state senator enjoyed a breakfast featuring local fruit and honey; 4-H Pig Squeal sausage; plus casseroles and breads cooked by Cherokee County Farmers Federation (CCFF) Women’s Leadership Committee members.
+The event began on a steamy morning in late June in Centre.
+County commissioners, city councilmen, a district judge, the county school superintendent and a state senator first feasted on local fruit and honey; 4-H Pig Squeal sausage; and casseroles and breads baked by Cherokee County Farmers Federation Women’s Leadership Committee members.

-The group then boarded a bright yellow school bus bound for a new poultry farm near Sand Rock.
+The group then boarded a school bus bound for a new poultry farm.

 While Bobo emphasized production, Marks, former County Extension Coordinator Danny Miller and Extension Crop, Soil and Environmental Sciences Specialist Kent Stanford discussed the farm’s economic impact and sustainability.

-Cherokee County District 3 Commissioner Ronnie Shaw grew up on a farm, but he said the tour opened his eyes to technological advances being made in agriculture.
+Cherokee County District 3 Commissioner Ronnie Shaw grew up on a farm but said the tour opened his eyes to technological advances.

 “I like to see the change going on in our industry,” Shaw said.
 “It’s hard to explain to our younger generation how farmers like this work.
 They’re doing it out of pure love for the area.
-This is our community — these farms.
-We’ve got a lot of tourists moving in, but this is the base that has made our area what it is today.”
+This is our community — these farms.”

 CCFF President John Bert East said the event was an opportunity to cultivate relationships.

-Back at Rastus Roofus Berry Patch (named after a stray dog Godwin adopted more than a decade ago), the former steel company engineer said the tour allows farmers and elected officials to set aside party affiliations and relate as neighbors.
+Back at Rastus Roofus Berry Patch, the former steel company engineer said the tour allowed farmers and elected officials to set aside party affiliations and relate as neighbors.

 View Related Articles